miguelcoria94/JustStocks/frontend/README.old.md

-Define all your CSS styling rules for the `LoginFormPage` component in the `LoginForm.css` file.
-Practice doing some CSS now to make your login page look better.
-Make sure to **commit your code afterwards**!

-## Restore the Session User

-Right now, if you login successfully, you get redirected to the `"/"` route.
-If you refresh at that `"/"` page and navigate to the `"/login"` page, then you will not be redirected because the store does not retain the session user information on a refresh.
-How do you retain the session user information across a refresh?
-By loading the application after accessing the route to get the current session user `GET /api/session` and adding the user info to the Redux store again.

 Add a thunk action in `frontend/src/store/session.js` that will call the `GET /api/session` and dispatch the action to set the session user with the data from the response.